Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/Private Helm Registry/private-helm-registry-setup.md

 # Setting Up a Private Helm Registry with Argo CD

 In order to create a private helm registry there is a few configuration steps that need to be done.
-In the azure environment it needs to be configured an App Registration and an Azure Container Registry (ACR).
-In addition to these azure resources, there is a need to configure a sealed secret using kubeseal which can will be used to integrated Argo CD to pull the private helm registry from the ACR through the App Registration.
+In the Azure environment it needs to be configured an App Registration and an Azure Container Registry (ACR).
+In addition to these Azure resources, there is a need to configure a sealed secret using kubeseal which can will be used to integrated Argo CD to pull the private helm registry from the ACR through the App Registration.

 ## Configuring an App Registration

 The App Registartion configuration for this process is very simple.
-If there is already an App Registration present in the azure environment it is possile to use that one, however, if it´s wanted to configure a new App Registration for the specific purpose of this setup it would be sufficiant to create a default App Registration with no application permissions.
+If there is already an App Registration present in the Azure environment it is possile to use that one, however, if it´s wanted to configure a new App Registration for the specific purpose of this setup it would be sufficiant to create a default App Registration with no application permissions.

-How to configure an App Registration int the azure portal:
+How to configure an App Registration int the Azure portal:

 1. In the Azure portal, select Microsoft Entra ID
 2. Select App registrations